tyler-r-smith/meteor-video-chat/README.md

 **To use these codes, I would create a helper to reactively handle the state changes and display more eloquent messages**

-## Options - a new section to allow functional customisation
-Meteor.VideoCallServices.settings
-    .showLocalVideo = true

 ## Making a Call